-Having said that, in this article you’ll learn how to create stylish and animated progress bars using CSS3.
+So, in this article you’ll learn how to create an interactive menu using CSS3 goodness and jQuery’s power.

 If you are a developer then you are very familiar with variables and they are probably one of your best friends.
 A variable is by definition a temporary storage which contains some known or unknown quantity or information, a value.

 But, what is this having to do with the CSS we all know?
 The latest news is that the first working draft of CSS Variables just got released.